Best Attractions in Nice

 This cathedral (built in 1912) is one of the most beautiful Orthodox churches outside of Russia.
-The interior of the building is inspired by the Moscow style and is full of decorative statues, murals and wooden reliefs.
+The interior of the building is inspired by the Moscow style and is full of decorative statues, murals, and wooden reliefs.
 The interior of the church was like a jewel box full of historical and religious objects brought here from Russia during the uprising.

 Monastère de Cimiez close to The Musée Matisse

-Close to the Musée Matisse and surrounded by beautiful gardens, you can find one of religious attractions in Nice in the chic and modern neighborhood of Cimiez.
+Close to the Musée Matisse and surrounded by beautiful gardens, you can find one of the religious attractions in Nice in the chic and modern neighborhood of Cimiez.
 The monastery was originally a Benedictine institution but was occupied by the Franciscans in the 16th century and expanded in the 17th century.
 Its modern appearance has been made during reconstructions based on 1850 Gothic models.